 McCain's out there saying he wants to rebuild a Republican Party in a moderate image.

-Uh Lindsay Gramnesty left the tent.
+Lindsey Gramnesty left the tent.

-I mean, when you line up with John Kerry or whoever he lined up with on cap and trade, you don't call yourself a Republican.
+I mean, when you line up with John Kerry or whoever he lined up with on Cap and Trade, you don't call yourself a Republican.

-Arlen Spector left the tent.
+Arlen Specter left the tent.

 In some ways, George W. Bush left the tent.